 Where to find Riced Cauliflower

 So, the first step to making the Garlic Parmesan Cauliflower was to rice the cauliflower.
-I’ve seen already riced cauliflower at the grocery store before.
-I’ve seen it in the produce section.
+I’ve seen already riced cauliflower at the grocery store before, in the produce section.
 I’ve also seen it in the frozen section.

 But, this time when I looked they did not have a package of plain fresh riced cauliflower.
 They did have one with carrots and celery in the package, but that’s not what I wanted for this recipe.
 They also had the frozen bag, but frozen veggies do have a softer texture, as they are already cooked.
 So I passed on the frozen one as well.